The story of Testify

 The Testify Team

-Kate Caldwell is a performer and writer who has appeared both locally and nationally in various theatrical roles.
-She has a BA in Theater and Dance from the University of Texas at Austin.
+Kate Caldwell is an Austin native, and a performer and writer with a BA in Theater and Dance from the University of Texas at Austin.
 Growing up in a family of informal storytellers, Kate strongly believes in the importance of the art of storytelling and legacy of oral tradition.
 Kate hates bios but loves fried chicken and whiskey.

 Ashley “Mick” McKelvy is a writer and storyteller who grew up in rural Arkansas.
 As a teenager, she sometimes drove an hour to eat at Denny’s.
 She moved on to bigger cities, earning her BA in English and creative writing at the University of Arkansas, and an MA in English and creative writing from Florida State University.
 At FSU, she fell in love with creative nonfiction, and she’s been telling, reading, and listening to personal stories obsessively every since.